 Let us take you step-by-step through the process to apply for housing at the Sasebo Housing Service Center.
-For any questions about family housing, please contact each point of contact directly or email us
+For any questions about family housing, please contact each point of contact directly or <a href="mailto:e

 NOTE: Please review the information contained in this website as it contains fairly detailed information that should answer most of your questions.
 If you cannot find the answer, please include pertinent information with your questions in your email.